FIameCaster/prism-code-editor/readme.md

   "#editor",
   { language: "html" },
   indentGuides(),
-  matchBrackets()
+  bracketMatcher(true),
 )

 import('./extensions').then(module => {
-  module.addExtensions(editor)
+  module.addExtensions(editor, matcher)
 })
 ```

-Indent guides and bracket matching can also be dynamically imported, but this isn't recommended since they affect the appearance of the editor.
-The bracket matcher will also force a rerender of the editor if it's added dynamically.
+Adding indentation guides and bracket matching dynamically is fully supported, but with some downsides.

 ## API